-I would like to share with our school community, portions of an article written by Victoria Prooday that I recently came across.
+I would like to share with our school community, portions of an article written by Victoria Prooday.
 Each day I find myself reflecting on my interactions with kids, parents and staff.
-As a parent of two daughters myself (12 and 15 years old), I am always hoping that I am making the best decisions for and with them as they grow into young adults.
+As a parent of two daughters myself (13 and 16 years old), I am always hoping that I am making the best decisions for and with them as they grow into young adults.
 I sometimes evaluate or adjust my own parenting style after observing different styles of other parents.
-This is my 11th year as Principal at Spencer Pointe and many of our staff have been here since the school opened in 2006.
+This is my 12th year as Principal at Spencer Pointe and many of our staff have been here since the school opened in 2006.
 Of course, as always we see the pendulum swing back and forth with many things.
 We are definitely dealing with social media at a much younger age than we have experienced in the past.
 As much as we know that teaching the curriculum is our job each day, we also know that we are teaching citizenship and responsibility, as well as all of the character traits that we learn throughout the year.

 The aforementioned article that guided my reflection states that it is scientifically proven that the brain has the capacity to rewire itself through the environment.
 Our kids are a huge reflection of us as parents.
 I wanted to share a few tips from the article that I found helpful:

 □ Have a daily technology-free dinner